akshiv/phys408FourierOptics/LabNoteBook.md

 | 234 | 42 | 41 |

-This data shows that there is a wire/line every 6.33 pixels on the screen
+This data shows that there is a peak every 42.5 pixels on the screen

 | Dip Pixel Location | Difference Between Peaks |  Mean (Pixels per Dip) |
 |--|--|--|